 If you do not want your parents to have access to your medical information, please speak to a member of the Practice team.
-(Please see Privacy Notice for 13-16-year-olds).
+(Please see Privacy Notice for 13-16-year-olds on our website).

 If English is not your first language you can request a translation of this Privacy Notice.
-Please contact our Data Protection Officer.
-Kelly@almc.co.uk
+Please contact our Data Protection Officer. liberty@lmcukservices.co.uk

-7 Why NHS Digital Collects General Practice Data
+7 Why NHS England Collects General Practice Data

-NHS Digital is the national custodian for health and care data in England and has responsibility for standardising, collecting, analysing, publishing, and sharing data and information from across the health and social care system, including general practice.
+NHS England (formerly NHS Digital) is the national custodian for health and care data in England and has responsibility for standardising, collecting, analysing, publishing, and sharing data and information from across the health and social care system, including general practice.

-NHS Digital collected patient data from general practices using a service called the General Practice Extraction Service (GPES), which has operated for over 10 years and now needs to be replaced.
+NHS England collected patient data from general practices using a service called the General Practice Extraction Service (GPES), which has operated for over 10 years and now needs to be replaced.

-NHS Digital has engaged with doctors, patients, data, and governance experts to design a new approach to collect data from general practice that:
+NHS England has engaged with doctors, patients, data, and governance experts to design a new approach to collect data from general practice that: